anilvemula/TicTacToe/README.md

 # TicTacToe

-This repo consists of 2 variations of game main.html  -  script.js   (without CSS)
+This repo consists of 2 variations of game main.html  -  script.js   (without CSS) and
                                            main1.html -  script1.js  (with CSS)